Protest group Extinction Rebellion (XR) is carrying out a week of demonstrations to highlight what it says is government inaction on climate change.

 Green Party co-leader Carla Denyer said while there was a place for direct action, Insulate Britain was "not necessarily always doing it in the most constructive way".

 But District Judge Stephen Leake who fined some Insulate Britain protesters for blocking the M25 motorway, said he was "inspired" by their climate concerns.

 Who supports Extinction Rebellion?

-Young people are most likely to agree with its aims, a survey of 3,000 people conducted by YouGov in April suggests.
+Younger people are most likely to agree with its aims, according to a survey of more than 3,000 people carried out after the London 2019 protests.

-Among 18- to 24-year-olds, 47% either "strongly supported" or "somewhat supported" the disruption of traffic and public transport to highlight Extinction Rebellion's aims.
+Among 18 to 24-year-olds, 41% either "strongly supported" or "somewhat supported" the disruption of traffic and public transport in London to highlight Extinction Rebellion's aims.